1. Wright Brothers Memorial

 3. The Beach

-Of course, the beach is the main reason why the majority of summertime visitors flock to the Outer Banks, and Kitty Hawk and Kill Devil Hills do not disappoint their visitors, with miles of shorelines to choose from.
+The beach, of course, is the main reason why the majority of visitors flock to the Outer Banks, and Kitty Hawk and Kill Devil Hills do not disappoint their visitors, with miles of shorelines to choose from.
 The two towns combined feature dozens of public beach access points, many of which with oceanfront parking areas and seasonal summer lifeguards.
 In fact, the two towns offer more lifeguard stands and roving lifeguard patrols than virtually anywhere else on the Outer Banks, making the region a family-friendly, and generally safe, destination for jumping into the ocean.
-Surf fishing and shelling are both decent along these beaches, and oceanfront vacationers will literally find themselves yards away from the beach, as the region features plenty of beachfront homes that are as close to the shoreline as it gets on the Outer Banks.
+Surf fishing and shelling are both decent along these beaches, and oceanfront vacationers will literally find themselves yards away from the beach, as the region features plenty of beachfront homes.
 The dune line is also relatively small in Kitty Hawk and Kill Devil Hills, making a trip to the beach a relatively easy jaunt for anyone staying on or off shore.
 Overall, the conveniences and amenities of these two towns make the beach a stellar attraction that simply makes any seashore outing a breeze.

 4. Avalon Fishing Pier